Our Blueprint for Sustainability

-Our Corporate Compliance Office has a comprehensive program in place to guide compliance with Ford Policy Letters and Directives as well as key legal requirements.
-The Corporate Compliance Office is part of Ford’s Office of the General Counsel.
-Our compliance program is overseen by a senior management compliance committee and the Audit Committee of the Board of Directors.
+Our Corporate Compliance Office ensures the company has a comprehensive program to promote the company’s culture of compliance and ethics within our dynamic global business.
+The Corporate Compliance Office is part of Ford’s Office of the General Counsel and works with many other areas of the company to ensure an effective compliance program.
+Our compliance program is overseen by a committee of senior management and the Audit Committee of the Board of Directors.

-Our Policy Letters and Directives formally establish expectations for our employees and others working on behalf of the Company, and our Code of Conduct Handbook is the fundamental tool for communicating these expectations.
-The Code of Conduct Handbook, our chief ethical guidance document, is a compilation of the most important and relevant Policy Letters, Directives and standards for Ford employees.
+Our Policy Letters and Directives formally establish expectations for our employees and others working on behalf of the company, and our Code of Conduct Handbook is the fundamental tool for communicating these expectations.
+The Code of Conduct Handbook, our chief ethical guidance document, is a compilation of the most important and relevant Policy Letters, Directives and standards for Ford personnel.
 It is available in 14 languages.
-The online version, available to Company personnel, includes active links to the original source documents, thus providing a single source for the relevant information.
+The online version, available to company personnel, includes active links to the original source documents, thus providing a single source for the relevant information.

 To reinforce information contained in the Code of Conduct Handbook, we introduce new mandatory online training courses on a regular basis for our global nonmanufacturing employees and other targeted personnel.
 The courses focus on ethics, conflicts of interest, gifts and favors – topics on which we have long provided employee training – as well as touching on additional issues that have global applicability, such as bribery.
-Recent courses have also covered the topic of protecting personal and Company information.
+Recent courses have also covered the topic of protecting personal and company information.
 A new Code of Conduct online training course was introduced in December 2012.
-As of April 5, 2013, more than 84,000 individuals, or approximately 84 percent of those invited, had completed the course.
+As of April 8, 2014, nearly than 95,000 individuals, or approximately 91 percent of those invited, had completed the course.

 We assess compliance with our ethical standards through regular legal audits that cover a range of topics relating to legal requirements and internal policies.